If you own a computer (or can get one) and want to learn how to make passive income with it, you are in the right place.

 They get a new batch of websites for sale each week (on Monday morning), so you can predictably see what’s new and jump on any great deals that are unveiled.
 I am an active user and love their service.

 If you want to learn more about how to buy a blog, check out my article on Buying a Blog for Passive Income: What You Need to Know.

-Now buying a blog can be expensive, so if you want something in between buying a blog and doing it yourself, you can check out Niche Website Builder.
+Now buying a blog can be expensive, so if you want something in between buying a blog and doing it yourself, you can check out Make Lemonade.
 They are a UK based firm that specializes in building blogs from scratch.